Receiving Presidential Award

-Celebrating Care that Saves Lives Every Day!
+Celebrating Care that Saves Lives Every Day

-Every honour we receive reflects our commitment to providing free life-saving care and treatment to those fighting against blood disorders.
-These honours belong to the brave patients, dedicated staff, and kind donors who make free care possible for those in need.
+Every honour we receive reflects our commitment to providing free, life-saving care and treatment to those fighting blood disorders.
+These honours belong to the brave patients, dedicated staff and kind donors who make free care possible for those in need.

-National Honours for Life Saving Services
+National Honours for Life-Saving Services

 Awarded to Muhammad Yaseen Khan — Founder, Sundas Foundation

-Years of Continuous
+Years of Continuous Humanitarian Service

-Across Pakistan
+Treatment Centers Across Pakistan

-Camps Organized
+Blood Collection Camps Organized

-Dedicated Volunteers
+Dedicated Volunteers Nationwide

 Our life-saving services are appreciated by local authorities and civil organisations for steadfast 24/7 support to deserving patients across Pakistan.